RaidPRDev/firebase-webpack-setup/README.md

 # webpack-setup
 Bundle the firebase sdk with webpack.
-For reference

-The final project source can be downloaded here: https://github.com/lavoe2k/firebase-webpack-lib
+The final project source can be downloaded here:<br>
+https://github.com/lavoe2k/firebase-webpack-lib

 ## Prerequisites

 #### Node.js

-Before you can start, you need to have Node.js 8.0.0 or greater installed on your machine.
+Before you can start, you need to have Node.js 8.0.0 or greater installed on your machine.<br>
 To download Node.js visit https://nodejs.org/en/download/.

 #### webpack.js